kedacore/keda-docs/content/docs/1.5/scalers/aws-kinesis.md

 **Role based authentication:**

-- `awsRoleArn` - Amazon Resource Names (ARNs) uniquely identify AWS resource
+- `awsRoleArn` - Amazon Resource Names (ARNs) uniquely identify AWS resource.

 **Credential based authentication:**

-- `awsAccessKeyID` - Id of the user
+- `awsAccessKeyID` - Id of the user.
-- `awsSecretAccessKey` - Access key for the user to authenticate with
+- `awsSecretAccessKey` - Access key for the user to authenticate with.

 The user will need `DescribeStreamSummary` IAM permission policy to read data from AWS Kinesis Streams.